Skip to main content

 3. Add the ping - Include a simple HTTP request in your task’s success path

-4. Monitor results - Checkly tracks pings and alerts you when they’re
+4. Monitor results - Checkly tracks pings and alerts you if a ping is missed or delayed

 Grace Period